damienfernandes/java8-training/slides/java8/streams.md

 ---

-Calculate the sum of the members' ages in a collection :
+Calculate the sum of the members age in a collection :

 ```java
 Integer totalAgeReduce = population.stream()